-Figure 2.2b
+Figure 2.1b

-The diagrams are provided as examples for installation, and may not represent the actual slots
+diagrams are provided as an example for installation, and may not represent an actual slot

 2.12 Connecting PS/2, USB, and Serial Devices

 This motherboard includes ports for PS/2 mouse and keyboard, Universal Serial Bus (USB) devices, and serial and parallel devices.
 Please note that the upper PS/2 port is the mouse port, and the lower PS/2 port is for the keyboard (see Figure 2.3 below).